Tupperbox/Policy-Templates/README.md

 While you may use these policies however you like, we would advise that you consult with a legal professional regarding your own policies to fully understand the implications and protections therein, especially if you are receiving money from your users.

-## How to Contribute to Our Project
+## How to Contribute to This Project

 Open an issue if you have a question or comment regarding any section of these policies.
 Alternatively, DM @gasparr on Discord.